 So, how do you utilize Google Meet, and what unique features does it provide?

-Continue reading for a complete introduction, as well as a few Chrome Extension suggestions to enhance your experience.
+Continue reading for a complete introduction, as well as a few Google Meet Extensions for Chrome suggestions to enhance your experience.

 Google Meet has many useful features built-in, but you can get even more done by downloading a few Chrome Extensions.